kittelr/kittel/content/publication/survey_experiment_1/index.md

 ---
-title: 'Why are Populists so Popular?
-A Survey Experiment on the Effect of (Non-) Populist Discourse on Voting Behaviour'
+title: ' What Do Populist and Non-Populist Voters Respond to?
+A Survey Experiment on the Effect of Simple Language, Blame Attribution and People-Centrism'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here